 Yes.
 In fact, FYE students need to bring a laptop to every class meeting.
 The system requirements are available here.
 All software used in FYE courses is provided at no additional cost through the UK Download site.

 We have a specially designed course that integrates you into the College of Engineering and into your major courses quickly.
-If you have already selected a major, you can take the combined EGR 215 your first semester.
-It covers the professional skills, design methods and problem solving strategies used by all types of engineers and computer scientists.
+If you have already selected a major, you can take the combined EGR 215 in your first semester.
+It covers the professional skills, design methods and problem-solving strategies used by all types of engineers and computer scientists.
 If you have already taken a programming course such as CS 115, then you do not need to take EGR 102.
 The combination of FYE courses you select can be taken concurrently.